oknozor/toml-bombadil/README.md

     bombadil link
     ```

-This is it, you can now commit your secret safely to your dot file repo !
+This is it, you can now commit your secret safely to your dotfile repository !

 ## Switching profile